AN OPEN LETTER TO THE GLASGOW SCHOOL OF ART AUTHORITIES

 The rot began with the man at the top, in fact, a woman, Seona Reid, now Dame Seona Reid.
 She had moved from director of the now defunct Scottish Arts Council to director of the GSA.
 Colleagues considered her a good if rather dry bureaucrat dedicated to the job.

 Pushed by the diktats of commerce and industry over fine art, plans for a new grandiose addition to the art school came to fruition under her watch.
 The ‘Reid’ building, as it came to be christened, a shrine to commercial design, proved a tragic diversion.

 What we got was brutalism; an ugly edifice that consumes the Mackintosh and straddles a corner building like a predatory sea slug consumes a mussel.
 It did more than that; it sapped energy, attention, and finance that should have been put at the disposal of the Mackintosh building first.

 Some blame is attached to those who employed Reid.
-Officials who work in arts institutions, from the shop assistant to the director, need have no artistic skill or vision.
+It appears officials who work in arts institutions, from the shop assistant to the director, need have no artistic skill or vision.
+That is bad news.

 What is an installation?

 At this point it’s worth defining what an ‘installation’ is, and why they’ve become fashionable causing art schools to dump life drawing, still life, and fine art in general.

 To begin with graduates ‘artists’ – if we can still call them that – leave art school unable to do the basic – draw.
 They’ve been schooled in installations most of their student days.

 An installation in epitome is, an artist gets up in the morning, has a ‘concept’, recruits friends to help gather the bits together and construct the idea, and then calls it a work of art.
 Installations can take many forms: a thousand objects on a floor, a giant sock puppet, elements hung from a ceiling, or a video on a loop, and so on, and so forth.
 Much of it is ephemeral, a lot so large it needs a museum space to exhibit it.